Global Scholar-in-Training Awards

 - A complimentary registration to attend the Annual Meeting will be processed by the AACR.

 - Awardees are required to attend the entire Annual Meeting and participate in all activities organized for the GSITA recipients.
-This includes an informal interview with the AACR staff at the Annual Meeting, and the Networking Session following the conclusion of the Annual Meeting.
+This includes an informal interview with the AACR staff at the Annual Meeting, and the visit to the local institution following the conclusion of the Annual Meeting.

 - Awardees will be asked to provide structured feedback about the program via an online survey after they return to their home countries.